mdanlowski/algorithms/README.md

 **rsum.py** - recursive function to sum up all elements of a list

 **rlen.py** - recursive function to return the lenght of a list

+**bfs.py** - implementation of Breadth-First Search using python dictionary to model connections in a directed graph